fantasticdonkey/rIoT/readme.rst

 Multiple trackers will send their GPS data to a single brick.
 The brick will also take its own GPS readings, but also have other sensors attached as well.

-The brick also runs a sqlite3 database to buffer payloads (both for itself and the trackers) and uploads them to AWS IOT via REST API when Internect connetion is detected.
+The brick also runs a sqlite3 database to buffer payloads (both for itself and the trackers) and uploads them to AWS IOT via REST API when internet connetion is detected.

 A nRF receiver application runs on the brick to receive payloads from the trackers using a nRF24L01+ receiver.